LAGoM-NLP/transtokenizer/docs/usage.md

 # Usage

-To use tik-to-tok in a project
+To use transtokenizer in a project

 ```
-import tiktotok
+import transtokenizer
 ```